Toronto2022/Galina-Grigoryan-StarPlanner-client/README.md

 - Implement draggable tasks

 - Add sound notifications for tasks

-- Create a Dark Mode toggle based on user preference

 Implement a daily Star Wars quote feature, fetching quotes from an external API or a predefined list.